sekika/kaidoku/docs/sudoku.md

 Arrow| Move active cell
 0-9| Place or erase a number in the cell
-Del, BS, x| Delete numbers in the cell c| Copy current position to clipboard to analyze with Kaidoku
+Del, BS, x| Delete all numbers in the cell c| Copy current position to clipboard to analyze with Kaidoku